 After you choose a niche, it's time to figure out which keywords to target.
 Google Keyword Planner is a research tool designed to help you discover the terms that are most relevant for your campaign.
 It offers insight into the frequency of keywords, as well as their competition.
 The goal is to target keywords with high monthly searches but low competition.

-To use Keyword Planner, you will need to set up a Google Ads account.
-It's important to note that you do not need to have an active Ad Campaign running, however.
-Once you are in your Google Ads account, click on Tools in the menu bar, and then select Keyword Planner:
+To use Keyword Planner, you'll need to set up a Google Ads account.
+It's important to note that you don't need to have an active Ad Campaign running, however.
+Once you're in your Google Ads account, click on Tools in the menu bar, then select Keyword Planner:

 You'll be presented with two options.
 Choose Get search volume and forecasts: